-The Trading Standards Service in 2018/2019 continued to engage on a risk-based approach, inspections of all business premises in Newcastle.
+The Trading Standards Service in 2019/2020 continued to engage on a risk-based approach, inspections of all business premises in Newcastle.

-This key work-stream will continue to be based on our continuing engagement with Smoke Free Newcastle and our regional partners, which include the regional tobacco office "Smokefree North East/FRESH" and the regional alcohol office: "Balance".
+This key work-stream will continue to be based on our continuing engagement with Smoke Free Newcastle and our regional partners, which include the tobacco office "FRESH" and the alcohol office: "Balance".

-• The Service carried out some 30 visits to premises selling tobacco products and checked the legality of some 600 packets of cigarettes, together with the related legislative requirements around advertising and age restricted notices.
-In 5 premises statutory under 18 notices were missing and were replaced,
+- The Service carried out some 30 visits to premises selling tobacco products and checked the legality of some 600 packets of cigarettes, together with the related legislative requirements around advertising and age restricted notices.
+In 3 premises statutory under 18 notices were missing and were replaced, - In a significant number of intelligence led operations against retail premises; secure storage units and private residences some 593,100 suspected illegal cigarettes and 40 KG's of Hand Rolling Tobacco were seized. - In many of these premises the individuals involved are becoming more adapt at concealing the illegal tobacco products in carefully constructed storage units and also within motor vehicles parked away from the business premises involved.